telefonicaid/fiware-sth-comet/README.md

 - POOL_SIZE: The default MongoDB pool size of database connections.
 Optional.
 Default value: "5".
 - WRITE_CONCERN: The <a href="http://docs.mongodb.org/manual/core/write-concern/" target="_blank">write concern policy</a> to apply when writing data to the MongoDB database.
 Default value: "1".
 - SHOULD_STORE: Flag indicating if the raw and/or aggregated data should be persisted.
 Valid values are: "only-raw", "only-aggregated" and "both".
 Default value: "both".
+- SHOULD_HASH: Flag indicating if the raw and/or aggregated data collection names should include a hash portion.
+This is mostly due to MongoDB's limitation regarding the number of bytes a namespace may have (currently limited to 120 bytes).
+In case of hashing, information about the final collection name and its correspondence to each concrete service path, entity and (if applicable) attribute is stored in a collection named `COLLECTION_PREFIX + "collection_names"`.
+Default value: "true".
 - DATA_MODEL: The data model to use.
 Currently 3 possible values are supported: collection-per-service-path (which creates a MongoDB collection per service patch to store the data), collection-per-entity (which creates a MongoDB collection per service path and entity to store the data) and collection-per-attribute (which creates a collection per service path, entity and attribute to store the data).
 More information about these